-Current unrestricted liabilities increased \$2 million.
-There was a \$2.3 million increase in accounts payable and a \$.3 million decrease in other accrued expenses.
+Current unrestricted liabilities increased \$.6 million.
+There was a \$.6 million increase in accounts payable.

-Current restricted liabilities decreased \$10.9 million.
-There was a \$.2 million increase in accounts payable.
-There was a \$10.2 million decrease in current maturities of long-term debt due to maturity schedules of the bonds.
-There was a \$.9 million decrease in accrued interest payable due to reduction in outstanding bonds.
+Current restricted liabilities increased \$15.8 million.
+There was a \$6.9 million increase in current maturities of long-term debt due to maturity schedules of the bonds.
+There was a \$8.9 million increase in accrued interest payable due to increase in outstanding bonds.